 To enable the new feature, create a new image-based plan.
 Select the block-level checkbox when configuring a particular plan.
 Then select the Synthetic full backup check box.

 Then, force a full backup from the Backup Plans tab to start using the Synthetic Full Backup feature.
 You can see it working in the Progress Bar.

 The synthetic image will display under the Backup Storage tab.

-CloudBerry Backup identifies synthetic image as a full backup because there is no technical distinction between them so that you can operate them with CloudBerry Explorer, CloudBerry Drive or third-party apps.
+CloudBerry Backup identifies the synthetic image as a full backup because there is no technical distinction between them so that you can operate them with CloudBerry Explorer, CloudBerry Drive or third-party apps.

 Note that this feature only makes sense if the source partition is larger than 100MB.